 - 2 teaspoons balsamic reduction, or honey

-- Meanwhile, crisp prosciutto by placing in a skillet on the stovetop over medium heat, cooking until crispy (just a few minutes), turning once.
+- Meanwhile, while the chicken is cooking, crisp prosciutto by placing in a skillet on the stovetop over medium heat, cooking until crispy (just a few minutes), turning once.
 Watch because it can burn quickly.
 Alternatively, you can place in the oven with the chicken during the last 5 to 8 minutes of cook time or until the prosciutto reaches your desired doneness.
 Again, watch carefully, because prosciutto can burn quickly!

 - Toast bread and smear mayonnaise on one side of all 4 slices of bread.

 - On top of mozzarella, distribute cooked chicken, then crispy prosciutto, peach slices, basil and balsamic drizzle.
 Top with remaining slices of bread (mayonnaise side on the inside) to form the two sandwiches.
 Serve and enjoy!

 A note on times provided: appliances vary, any prep and/or cook times provided are estimates only.